The fascination with Orange… not the fruit, just the pulp…was something I always cherish to date.

-It wasn’t just the color or the pulp.
-But the soccer team of Netherlands, that caught my attention during the 1998 World Cup.
+It wasn’t just the color of the pulp.
+But the soccer team of the Netherlands caught my attention during the 1998 World Cup.
 Ok, I was still a Brazil fan, I still am to an extent, but none can argue my passion for the Orangee team.
 My friends know that…

 Barring the 1988 Euro Championships, Dutch have never been able to win any major title.
 Too bad for a country that is second to none in the talent they have.
-I dare, say, even Brazil can be taken off if Dutch play to their potential.
+I dare say, even Brazil can be taken off if the Dutch play to their potential.

-They say if talent were alone a consideration, then you would have many successful people in this world.
-Test of nerves and how a team copes with adversity and the bounce back ability makes other successful teams go one touch ahead than Dutch.
+If talent were alone a consideration, you would have many successful people in this world.
+Test of nerves and how a team copes with adversity and the bounce-back ability makes other successful teams go one touch ahead than Dutch.

-Ok, there are teams like Italy (I love their defense), Argentina, Nigeria in their hey days, it’s too many teams.
+There are teams like Italy (I love their defence), Argentina, Nigeria in their heydays, and too many teams.
 But for me, it’s been four teams that always catch my attention.

-Well, my disappointments make me not to script an emotional script because; I do not want to criticize Dutch for the football they play.
-With time, I have come to terms with their mood swings with a swing of flair and brilliance to the sheer clueless, cornered football they play.
+My disappointments make me not script an emotional script because; I do not want to criticize the Dutch for their football.
+I have come to terms with time with their mood swings with a swing of flair and brilliance to the sheer clueless, cornered football they play.

 I didn’t watch the match; I was traveling from Chennai to Bangalore.
-First thing I did was to check the score.
+The first thing I did was to check the score.
 Well, I don’t know….
-Forget it… sometimes its better not to think…
+Forget it… sometimes it’s better not to think…

 But I end up thinking ….
 And rest all I say is my fascination for Dutch….
 I mean for the soccer team.

-Remember these titans: My pick for all time favourite Dutch team
+Remember these titans: My pick for the all-time favourite Dutch team

 Ronald de Boer, Frank De Boer, Jaap Staam, Edwin Van der Saar, Giovanni Bronckhurst, Marc Overmars, Rudd Van Nistelrooy, Arjen Robben, Patrick Kluivert, Clarence Seedorf, Michael reiziger, Danny Blind, Edgar Davids, Marco Van Basten, Johnny Heitiga, Ronald Koeman, Andy Van Der Myde, Frank Rijkaard, Rudd Guilt, Wesley Sneijder, Johann Cryuff, Philip Cocu and last but not the least my all time favourite Dennis Bergkemp.